Great Himalayan National Park

 Travel Tips: None

-The Park is habitat to numerous flora and more than 375 fauna species including approximately 31 species of mammals and 181 species of birds.
+The Park is home to more than 375 fauna species including approximately 31 species of mammals and 181 species of birds.
 More than 15,000 residents of 160 villages in the buffer zone are dependent on GHNP's natural resources.
-The fauna of the park includes some of the most exotic species of animals like snow leopard, blue sheep, Himalayan brown bear, Himalayan tahr, musk deer, goral and many others.
+The fauna of the park includes some of the most exotic species of animals like snow leopard, blue sheep, Himalayan brown bear, Himalayan tahr, musk deer, goral, and many others.
 The bird species found in GHNP include golden eagles, Himalayan griffon vultures, lammergeyers, raptors, etc.

-Entry to this protected region is by permits, which can be obtained either from the Director's Headquarter at Shamshi or from the range officers stationed at Sairopa, Banjar and Sainj.
-Guides are provided by the authorities and a token fee is charged as entry fee.
+Entry to this protected region is by permits, which can be obtained either from the Director's Headquarter at Shamshi or from the range officers stationed at Sairopa, Banjar, and Sainj.
+Guides are provided by the authorities and a token fee is charged as an entry fee.

 Entry Fee: Rs.
-50 per person for Indians and Rs.
-200 per person for Foreigners
+50 for Indians and Rs.
+200 for Foreigners

 More details on trekking trails: http://greathimalayannationalpark.com/park-treks